 Big Slide Brewery is an extension of the Lake Placid Pub and Brewery and serves as an edgier brother to the original brand.
 The client’s intention was to create a space where they could “push the limits”, offering visitors an adventurous eating, drinking, and social experience.
 Our central challenge was to take a roadside 1980’s commercial building in a plain location and turn it into an energetic space that captured the brand’s progressive extension.

 The spacious area needed to be designed to comfortably fit a full brewery, barrel aging area, kitchen, bar, and restaurant.
 We used lighting, seating layout and differences in material and colors to create visual breaks.
 This allowed us to section the space in a way that flowed well and felt inviting.

-One of our strategies for bringing an edgy character to the space was our use of materials.
-Therefore, we used spray cast charcoal concrete, blackened zinc panel plating, vertical shiplap and antique door panels.
+One strategy for bringing an edgy character to the space was our use of materials.
+We used spray cast charcoal concrete, blackened zinc panel plating, vertical shiplap and antique door panels.
 Together they give the space an urban-industrial feel.
-The restaurant tables have a little bit of fun local history: they are refinished science tables salvaged from the local high school.
+The restaurant tables have some fun local history: they’re refinished science tables salvaged from the local high school.

 New and Unexpected